Mary Caferro

 Mary M. Caferro is a Democratic member of the Montana House of Representatives, having first served between 2005 and 2011, and again starting in 2019.
 From 2011 to 2019 she served as a Democratic member of the Montana Senate.

 Personal life

 Caferro was born and raised in Whitefish, Montana.
 She has lived in Helena, Montana since 1984.

-The mother of four children, Caferro is currently the director of The Arc Montana.
+She is the mother of four children.
+Caferro is currently the director of The Arc Montana, a disability rights organization.